 The individual influence identifies biological and personal traits that increase the likelihood of becoming a perpetrator of violence.
 Behavioral genetic research has shown that genes influence individual differences in a wide range of human behaviors-cognition, academic achievement, personality and temperament (including such traits as aggression and hostility), psychopathology, and even vocational interests and social attitudes (Plomin, DeFries, and McClearn, 1989).
-More specifically, violent behavior and heritable factors have been implicated in the research (Moffitt, 2005).
-In other words, the way we behave may be related to the way we are wired.
+More specifically, violent behavior and heritable factors have been implicated in the research (Barnes, Beaver, and Boutwell, 2011; Moffitt, 2005).
+In other words, genes could be a strong predictor of whether you engage in a life of crime.
+Thus, genes may cause a person to become a persistent offender, which is characterized by antisocial behavior during childhood that can progress to violent or serious criminal acts later in life (Barnes et al., 2011).
 This is not to say that some are born violent and doomed to become sociopathic murderers, but there may be a tendency for some to be more aggressive and thus less likely to control emotions absent some type of positive interventions.
+Of course, strong nurturing forces such as a caring family may shield against certain negative inheritable traits.

-By analogy, medical studies have indicated that certain diseases such as cystic fibrosis, sickle cell anemia, and diabetes have genetic links.
+Medical studies have indicated that certain diseases such as cystic fibrosis, sickle-cell anemia, and diabetes have genetic links.
 Generally, if a parent has the condition, it is possible that an offspring may develop the disease later in life.
 As for mental illnesses, there is evidence that certain mental conditions such as chronic depression and so-called bipolar disorders are present in families and may be transmitted especially if both parents have the same illness (Zandi, 2002).
 A history of antisocial personality disorder in a parent is the strongest predictor of persistence of conduct disorder from childhood into adolescence, and researchers have recognized that genetic factors contribute to conduct problems in children.
 In support of this position, studies have indicated that conduct disorder is significantly heritable, with estimates ranging from 27% to 78% (Scourfield, 2004).